nephio-project/docs/content/en/docs/guides/install-guides/common-components.md

 kpt live apply stock-repos --reconcile-timeout=15m --output=table
 ```

-## Webui (Optional)
+## WebUI (Optional)

-Nephio webui is optional and to install it you can follow this [document](/content/en/docs/guides/install-guides/webui.md)
+Nephio WebUI is optional and to install it you can follow this [document](/content/en/docs/guides/install-guides/webui.md)